-The Board of Trustees adopted new actuarial assumptions for June 30, 2018.
-These assumptions are documented in the report titled "Kentucky Retirement Systems 2018 Actuarial Experience Study for the Period Ending June 30, 2018".
-The total pension liability as of June 30, 2020, was determined using these updated assumptions.
+The Board of Trustees adopted new actuarial assumptions for the period ended June 30, 2021.
+These assumptions are documented in the report titled "Kentucky Retirement Systems 2018 Actuarial Experience Study for the Period Ending June 30, 2020".
+The total pension liability as of June 30, 2021, was determined using these updated assumptions.
 The assumptions are: